Wellesley Supplemental Essays

 - Regular Decision : January 8

-- Tips for your Wellesley Supplemental essays: Writing thoughtful Wellesley College supplemental essays is a great way to stand out in a competitive admissions process.
+- Wellesley Essay Tip: Writing thoughtful Wellesley College supplemental essays is a great way to stand out in a competitive admissions process.
 Choose the application plan that best suits you so that you have ample time to develop your Wellesley supplemental essays.
 Then, have a trusted teacher, counselor, or college advisor review your Wellesley College supplemental essays prior to pressing submit.

 Please note that essay requirements are subject to change each admissions cycle, and portions of this article may have been written before the final publication of the most recent guidelines.
 For the most up-to-date information on essay requirements, check the university’s admissions website.